 It was discovered that libEBML incorrectly handled certain media files.
 If a user were tricked into opening a specially crafted media file, libEBML could possibly be made to crash, resulting in a denial of service.

-{ "binaries": [ { "binary_name": "libebml-dev", "binary_version": "1.3.3-1ubuntu0.1" }, { "binary_name": "libebml4v5", "binary_version": "1.3.3-1ubuntu0.1" } ], "availability": "No subscription required" }
+{ "availability": "No subscription required", "binaries": [ { "binary_name": "libebml-dev", "binary_version": "1.3.3-1ubuntu0.1" }, { "binary_name": "libebml4v5", "binary_version": "1.3.3-1ubuntu0.1" } ] }

-{ "ecosystem": "Ubuntu:16.04:LTS", "cves": [ { "id": "CVE-2019-13615", "severity": [ { "score": "CVSS:3.0/AV:L/AC:L/PR:N/UI:R/S:U/C:N/I:N/A:H", "type": "CVSS_V3" }, { "score": "low", "type": "Ubuntu" } ] } ] }
+{ "ecosystem": "Ubuntu:16.04:LTS", "cves": [ { "id": "CVE-2019-13615", "severity": [ { "type": "CVSS_V3", "score": "CVSS:3.0/AV:L/AC:L/PR:N/UI:R/S:U/C:N/I:N/A:H" }, { "type": "Ubuntu", "score": "low" } ] } ] }

-{ "binaries": [ { "binary_name": "libebml-dev", "binary_version": "1.3.5-2ubuntu0.1" }, { "binary_name": "libebml4v5", "binary_version": "1.3.5-2ubuntu0.1" } ], "availability": "No subscription required" }
+{ "availability": "No subscription required", "binaries": [ { "binary_name": "libebml-dev", "binary_version": "1.3.5-2ubuntu0.1" }, { "binary_name": "libebml4v5", "binary_version": "1.3.5-2ubuntu0.1" } ] }

-{ "ecosystem": "Ubuntu:18.04:LTS", "cves": [ { "id": "CVE-2019-13615", "severity": [ { "score": "CVSS:3.0/AV:L/AC:L/PR:N/UI:R/S:U/C:N/I:N/A:H", "type": "CVSS_V3" }, { "score": "low", "type": "Ubuntu" } ] } ] }
+{ "ecosystem": "Ubuntu:18.04:LTS", "cves": [ { "id": "CVE-2019-13615", "severity": [ { "type": "CVSS_V3", "score": "CVSS:3.0/AV:L/AC:L/PR:N/UI:R/S:U/C:N/I:N/A:H" }, { "type": "Ubuntu", "score": "low" } ] } ] }